-On May 19, a small group of scientists, artists and civic leaders met at the exclusive Cosmos Club, the gathering place of the day for those who had distinguished themselves in the arts and sciences, academia and public service.
+On May 19, a small group of scientists, artists and civic leaders met at the Cosmos Club, the gathering place of the day for those who had distinguished themselves in the arts and sciences, academia and public service.

 The assembly, all members of the National Parks Educational Committee, was notable.
 Sculptor Henry Kirke Bush-Brown was the creator of three equestrian bronzes that still stand at Gettysburg National Military Park.
 William Henry Holmes, the namesake of Yellowstone’s Mount Holmes, was a noted archaeologist who would become director of the National Gallery of Art.
 Anthropologist Jesse Walter Fewkes had led excavations of Casa Grande and Mesa Verde and called for legislation to stem the vandalism of ancient sites in the Southwest.
-Attorney William Brown Floyd McFarland was a onetime newspaper reporter and president of the Washington, D.C.
+Attorney Henry Brown Floyd McFarland was a onetime newspaper reporter and president of the Washington, D.C.
 Board of Commissioners.
 Paleontologist Charles Doolittle Wolcott was the administrator of the Smithsonian Institution and previously had served as director of the U.S. Geological Survey.

 Led by committee founder Robert Sterling Yard, an inveterate writer turned promoter of the national parks, the six men signed the articles of incorporation forming a new organization with a mission to educate the American public about the nation’s parks and to inspire them to experience and protect them.
 The National Parks Association — known today as the National Parks Conservation Association — was born.